nestrip/macos-native-screenshot/README.md

 5. (Optional) Use [Shottr](http://shottr.cc) to instantly upload screenshots, without waiting for the macos delay

+### Additional information

+The tool currently is not automatically started when you boot up macos, so you have to start it manually.
+This will be fixed in the future.

 ### Credits

 - ShareX: We are using ShareX' some of sharex's sounds.